Why Older Men Often Need A Libido Boost

-- Cut out excessive drinking, and any smoking if at all possible.
+- Cut out excessive drinking and any smoking if at all possible.
 Both have significantly negative consequences for erectile function and sexual health, as well as overall health.

-Need a Libido Boost?
-Addressing Medical and Psychological Issues
+Addressing Medical And Psychological Issues

-It’s also important to makes sure you take proactive steps to address any medical or psychological issues that may be affecting you.
+It’s also important to ensure you take proactive steps to address any medical or psychological issues that may be affecting you.
 Resolving these can greatly improve sex drive and sexual performance.
 For example, depression is well-known to result in a decreased interest in sex, as well as creating distance in relationships and other physical effects.
-Seeking out therapy and/or medication to address these problems can have a natural knock-on effect of returning your sex drive to something closer to normal, and boosting sexual performance and health as well.
+Seeking out therapy and/or medication to address these problems can have a natural effect of returning your sex drive to something closer to normal, and boosting sexual performance and health as well.

 This also includes addressing medication side effects with your doctor or healthcare provider.
-As mentioned above, there are many medications that have side effects which may impact your sexual desire and performance.
+As mentioned above, there are many medications that have side effects that may impact your sexual desire and performance.
 Being prescribed medications usually means you have a medical or psychological condition, and you should in no way stop taking your medications because of these side effects.
 However, there are a lot of different medications and treatment options out there.
 If you experience undesirable (pardon the pun) side effects, then it is imperative you talk to your prescriber about alternatives.
 Likely, there are other options out there that will address your conditions, with fewer or no sexual health side effects for you.

 Finally, there are a number of different therapies, medications, and supplements that are available to help increase your sex drive.
 These loosely fall into a few different categories: testosterone replacement therapies, medications that work through other pathways, and supplement products.

 Let’s start with supplements.
-There are a range of different supplement products on the market today that promise more energy, increased libido, greater stamina, and so on.
+There is a range of different supplement products on the market today that promise more energy, increased libido, greater stamina, and so on.
 Most of them have little scientific evidence behind them, and some may include dangerous, unregulated herbal ingredients that can cause serious health issues and side effects.
 While there is no doubt that some people have experienced positive results with some libido and male enhancement supplements, the vast majority of them are questionable at best.

 On the other end of the spectrum, we have testosterone replacement therapies.
 These can include pills, shots, patches, creams, and other application methods.
-Their goal is to increase the levels of testosterone in the body, usually through direct application of testosterone or testosterone-like substances.
+Their goal is to increase testosterone levels in the body, usually through direct application of testosterone or testosterone-like substances.
 While there can be little doubt that these methods are effective, there is a high risk of side effects.
 For most individuals suffering simply from decreases sex drive and testosterone levels associated with aging, these kinds of replacement therapies are usually not recommended, as the side effects – some of which can be deadly – well outweigh the potential benefits.